lfontesm/Reverse-Engineering-Challenges/egg's keygenme - complex validation/README.md

 `./keygenme AAAAA AAAAAAAAAAAAAAAAAAAAAAAAA`
 * With that assumption, we can call the character forming the input string `x` for the equation we'll be working with.

-Before continuing, I'd like to highlight how the loop works.
+Before continuing, I'd like to highlight how the loop works, using a shorter version of `serialKey`, with `serialLen` of 4.

 ![Screenshot_20210111_104310](https://user-images.githubusercontent.com/28660375/104189737-d88ccb80-53f9-11eb-9890-653f2a690f1c.png)